department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/services-taxonomy/services-taxonomy-conversation-guide.md

 - **[Be ready with VHA services descriptions, and descriptions of "new" services]**
   - [Link to VHA services list](https://docs.google.com/spreadsheets/d/1rd7ms6umKBq71SaLH2wdaofEZLoA3F-U2wRBUgj6QNg/edit#gid=1899971175)
 - **[Moderator questions to keep in mind]**
   - What does [service] mean to you?
-[Services that aren't clear:]
-    - Registry exams
-    - Veteran connections
   - Does this service/cateogry need to be explained more clearly?
   - How else might you describe it the service/category?
+  - [Has Veteran used their facility's website? ie. Pittsburgh has been out for a while, which means people may be more familiar with it]

 ** **MAKE SURE PARTICIPANTS CLICK "FINISH" TO CAPTURE DATA** **